-Stephen Hendricks, owner (and tractor operator) of Ruby Vineyard and Winery, fulfilled a lifelong dream when he purchased this vineyard estate in Hillsboro, Oregon.
+Stephen Hendricks, owner (and tractor operator) of Ruby Vineyard & Winery, fulfilled a lifelong dream when he purchased this vineyard estate in Hillsboro, Oregon.

-Dion Vineyards has a long history.
+Dion Vineyard has a long history.
 The vineyard was started in 1973 by Ron and Joanne Johnson.
-Ron's father also was a winegrower, in Yakima Valley.
+Ron's father also was a winegrower in Yakima Valley.
 Ron and Joanne started their vineyard, a five-acre piece of land, which grew to an abundant 60 acres.

 Gilles de Domingo has been Cooper Mountain Vineyards' winemaker for more than 12 years.
 This French-born winemaker was born to make wine, as he started his career helping his family crush grapes at the family estate vineyard winery.

-Scott Shull has been making Oregon started making wine for his own label, Raptor Ridge, in 1995.
+Scott Shull has started making wine for his own label, Raptor Ridge, in 1995.
 Today Scott and his wife Annie are continuing to help grow the winery.